jhckragh/flix-mode/README.md

 ## Known limitations

-The indentation heuristics are very much work in progress.
+* The indentation heuristics are very much work in progress.
 They should mostly work for code that follows the style used in the official Flix examples.
 But multi-line function calls, lambdas, pipes etc. aren't handled, and placing comments in certain special places can cause the heuristics to indent incorrectly.
+* As in many other major modes, the syntax highlighting is done via regular expressions; so strange source layout can break it.

 ## Contributing